Let’s Get Hoppin’

 Alright, let’s get going with this thing.
 20.2 miles of graded stone dust trail from the center of Manchester east to the Airline Trail in Windham.
 (I suppose I should mention that means Calvin and I will actually pedal 40.4 miles since we only have one driver and one car.)

 The eastern terminus of the Hop River trail is a large parking lot off of Colonial Road in Manchester.
-However, one can connect easily enough over to the Cheney Rail Trail that will take you through town down to Hartford Road and the Charter Oak Trail.
+However, one can connect easily enough over to the Cheney Rail Trail that will take you through town down to Hartford Road and the Charter Oak Greenway.
 You can do a big loop, as that trail connects to the Hop River Trail at Bolton Notch State Park.

 Connecticut enjoyed a great railroad building era from the 1840s to the turn of the 20th century.
 This trail which began as the Hartford, Providence and Fishkill line from Hartford to Willimantic via Manchester was completed in 1849.
 Six years later in 1855 it was the longest the east-west line in the state.
 By 1884 the line had become the Eastern Division of the New York and New Haven Railroad and a ticket would get you from Hartford to Willimantic in 65 minutes.